Local Causal Discovery for Statistically Efficient Causal Inference: ABLATIONS

 In this setting, we only experiment with node numbers $[100, 200, 300, 400, 500]$ because we encountered time and memory issues when generating the data for larger number of nodes.
 In particular, without parallelization, each seed for 500 nodes take around one hour and 15 minutes, and we average results over a 100 seeds.
 With larger nodes, parallelization becomes difficult due to the size of the datasets.
 Otherwise, we use the same data setup as in the main paper, i.e., $n_{\mathbf{D}} = 10000$ data samples, expected degree of $\overline{d} = 2$ and maximum degree of $d_{\max} = 10$, and use a significance level of $\alpha = 0.01$ for all algorithms and CI tests.

 Results for identifiable target pairs are shown in \Cref{fig:ident_results}.
-Similarly to the main results report in \Cref{fig:main_results}, the number of CI tests performed by LOAD is between global and local methods, while the computation approaches global methods on finite data settings.
+Similarly to the main results report in \Cref{fig:main_results}, the number of CI tests performed by LOAD is similar to local methods, and its computation time is even better than LDP.
 The F1 score for optimal adjustment set recovery and the intervention distance of LOAD is one of the best across all settings, while all other baselines fall behind in some setting for one of these metrics.